atsign-foundation/docs.atsign.com/content_dev/docs/atplatform/_index.md

 ---
 layout: list

-title: "Reference" # The title (ON THE PAGE)
+title: "The atPlatform" # The title (ON THE PAGE)
 lead: | # The lead below the title (ON THE PAGE)
-  Learn about our unique terminology on the atPlatform
+  Learn about how we created our shortcodes on the dev site!

 description:
   | # SEO Description of the page (Shows in google and atsign.dev search)
-  My SEO description
+  What is the atPlatform?

 draft: false # Change this to "true" to hide the page
 toc: true # Change this to "false" to hide the table of contents
 autolinks: true # Change this to "false" to hide the automatic links below your content
-weight: 95 # For list pages, higher is first.
+weight: 96 # For list pages, higher is first.
 ---